At A Glance

 » 123 Fall SEC Academic Honor Roll selections

 » 1 Google Cloud CoSIDA Academic All-American (Ashleigh Ellenwood – Third Team, 2014)

 » 1 NSCAA Senior College Women’s Scholar All-America Team selection (Jessi Hartzler, 2016)

-Colby Hale enters his eighth season as head soccer coach at the University of Arkansas after being named to the position on Dec.
+Colby Hale enters his ninth season as head soccer coach at the University of Arkansas after being named to the position on Dec.
 21, 2011.

 Since Hale took over the program, the Razorbacks have reached the NCAA Tournament seven times, the only times the program has ever reached the postseason.
 He’s also overseen 18 all-region players, 25 all-conference selections, three All-Americans, one Academic All-American, one scholar All-American, and 123 Fall SEC Academic Honor Roll selections.

 Hale and the Razorbacks repeated in 2020 to win their second-straight SEC regular season title.
 Arkansas climbed to a season-high No. 3 ranking in the fall polls and was selected as the No. 6 national seed in the NCAA Tournament.
 Hale won SEC Co-Coach of the year, while Anna Podojil became the first SEC Forward of the Year in school history.
 Podojil then became the first First Team All-American in program history while Parker Goins was named Third Team All-American, just the third Razorback to earn the honor.
 Arkansas also put three on the MAC Hermann Award Watch List for the first time in school history.
 Once again the Hogs led the SEC in total points, goals, and assists, and had the top-ranked scoring offense.
 Arkansas earned its seventh NCAA Tournament appearance in eight seasons, reaching the Sweet 16 for the second time in school history, and advanced to the SEC Tournament final for the fifth-straight year.